dat-ecosystem-archive/docs/docs/usingdat-cli.md

 Created empty Dat in /Users/me/MyData/.dat
 ```

 This will create a new (empty) dat.
 A folder called `.dat` is created, which contains a bunch of metadata files that keep the dat in sync.
-To learn more about what these files are, read the [Overview](/overview) or the  [read the Dat paper](/paper).
+To learn more about what these files are, read the [How Dat Works](https://datprotocol.github.io/how-dat-works/.

 ## Sharing data